 Within the dynamics of the Standard Model, the strong interaction behaves much larger than the electromagnetic interaction and the weak interaction.
 Meson widths are then usually determined by the corresponding strong decay behaviors except for those that can only electroweakly decay.
-On the other hand, the strong interaction is approximately invariant within the isospin transformation, and then the widths for mesons that can strongly decay also have approximate isospin symmetry.
+On the other hand, the strong interaction is approximately invariant under the isospin transformation, and then the widths of mesons that can undergo strong decay also exhibit approximate isospin symmetry.
 In this subsection we investigate whether the deep neural network model can capture this deep abstract symmetry.

 In order to check this point, we plot the predicted widths versus the averaged widths for those isospin multiplets in \autoref{F-I-symmetry}.
-The result shows the approximate isospin symmetry of the model by comparing the predicted meson width\,($y$-axis) with the average one of its isospin multiplets\,($x$-axis).
+The results show the approximate isospin symmetry of the model by comparing the predicted meson width\,($y$-axis) with the average one of its isospin multiplets\,($x$-axis).

 As shown in \autoref{F-I-symmetry}, the data points predicted by the model are also clustered along the $y=x$ line which stands for the perfect isospin symmetry of meson widths.
 The corresponding determination coefficient of this isospin symmetry are determined to be ${R^2_I=0.9950}$.
-One can see that the model correctly identifies the isospin multiplets and maintain well consistence within their internal members.
-The behaviors of the test samples marked with black boxes in the figure validate the well generalization performance of the model.
+One can see that the model correctly identifies the isospin multiplets and maintain good consistence within their internal members.
+The behaviors of the test samples marked with black boxes in the figure validate the good generalization performance of the model.